 - Large open-plan kitchens with high-quality gadgets and equipment; cooking is a pleasure

-- Great for young families: essential baby equipment to borrow; kids love the pony and chickens; you're a 15-minute stroll from the beach
+- Great for young families: essential baby equipment to borrow; it's a quiet and relaxing environment yet just a 15-minute stroll from the beach

 - Miles of countryside and coastal walks from the doorstep